bbense/elixgrep/README.md

 find
 ----
-     elixgrep -p find --mtime target_file [verb] [files/directories]

 This plugin will search for files based on either their basename or File.stat output.
-Currently it only supports `--atime, --ctime, --mtime`

-The verbs you can use with the stat options are:

-- newer   Find files newer than the target file.
-- older   Find files older than the target file.
-- around  Find files that are within `--delta seconds` of the target file.
-The default delta is 24 hours.

     elixgrep -p find [regex] [files/directories]

 Without any attribute arguements, the plugin uses the given regex to match against the basename of the files.

+     elixgrep -p find --mtime target_file [verb] [files/directories]

+You can use the keywords of the File.Stat structure as command line arguments and it will search on that attribute.
+Currently it only supports the time values `--atime, --ctime, --mtime`

+The verbs you can use with the time stat options are:

+- `newer`   Find files newer than the target file.
+- `older`   Find files older than the target file.
+- `around`  Find files that are within `--delta seconds` of the target file.
+The default delta is 24 hours.

 To Do
 =====

+Add other attributes/verbs to find plugin, Figure out how to use a date string instead of target file in attributes.
+Add 1h30m type parsing to `--delta` option.ß

 Expand plugins to implement a tripwire, access monitoring, etc..